 Pelvic Congestion Syndrome Embolization

-Embolization is a minimally invasive procedure in which we occlude, or block, varicose veins in the pelvis.
-Using imaging guidance our interventional radiologists block blood flow to the veins by closing them off with a tiny coil and/or a synthetic material called an “embolic agent.”
-Once the flow of blood through the veins is stopped most women experience a significant reduction of their pain.
+Using X-ray imaging guidance, our interventional radiologists block blood flow to the veins by closing them off with a tiny metallic coils or other blocking, or “embolic” agents.
+Once the flow of blood through the veins is stopped, the vein shrinks and most women experience a significant reduction of their pain.

 What will happen during the procedure?

 On the night before the procedure eat a light meal, then do not eat or drink anything after midnight.
 We will provide you with more detailed information about which medications you may take in days before and on the morning of the procedure.

 When you arrive at the interventional radiology suite, we will have you lie on a table then we will insert an intravenous line in your arm and give you conscious sedation to relax you and block any pain.
 Using image guidance (usually fluoroscopy, a kind of X-ray “movie”), we will insert a catheter (a long, thin, hollow plastic tube) through a small incision in your groin or neck and guide it to the veins that are potentially causing the pain.
 We will inject a contrast dye through the catheter into the veins to highlight them on the fluoroscopy image, making it possible to tell if these veins have become enlarged, or if the flow in those veins is going in the opposite direction.

 If we identify any varicose veins we can treat them immediately by placing a coil and/or embolic agent in the vein to block the blood flow.
 After the procedure is completed we will remove the catheter.
 The procedure takes from 30 minutes to several hours depending on how many veins require treatment.
 If there are too many veins to treat during one procedure we may perform a second embolization procedure three to six weeks after the first one.

 Are there any risks?